fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 - [Intro to bash](http://programminghistorian.org/lessons/intro-to-bash).
 - Download and install [pandoc](http://pandoc.org/installing.html).
 - Download and install [ImageMagick](http://www.imagemagick.org/script/index.php).
-- We'll also work through some use case examples of these tools.
+- We'll work through some basic examples of these tools.

 ## Digital Publishing

-We'll use our new knowledge of the command line and several tutorials to help us install Jekyll, and manage our websites more easily.
+We'll use our new knowledge of the command line and several tutorials to help us install Jekyll (which is what GitHub uses) and manage our websites more easily.
+First, we'll talk about different strategies for and reasons why you might want to be more hands on with your own digital presence.

 ### Before class (why you might care about your own website)
 Christopher P. Long, [The Googled Graduate Student](http://cplong.org/2013/09/the-googled-graduate-student/).